NodebotsCapeTown/NodebotsDay2014/SoccerbotChallenges.md

 ###Challenge Four

+Driddle a ball through 6 cones in a row 0.5 meters apart.

+###Challenge Five

-Kick a penalty of a spot - 0.5 meter from the goal area.
+Penalty spot kicks - 0.5 meter from the goal area.
+Each one get 3 goes.

 ## Soccerbot match

-Two teams line up for a Soccerbots Cape Town 2014.
+Teams line up for Soccerbots Cape Town 2014.